YubicoLabs/yed-self-service/README.md

 ## Configuring Your Deployment Environment

 There are a few different options for creating your backend environment using Amplify.
-The following three sections outline the steps for creating your environment.
+The following sections outline the steps for creating your environment.
 Below is an overview of the options

 - [Automatically Configure Your Amplify Environment](#automatically-configure-your-amplify-environment) - Single button offered by Amplify to build and configure your full environment
 - [Using This Repository to Deploy Your Amplify Environment](#using-this-repository-to-deploy-your-amplify-environment) - **This is the recommended option** - Clone this repo directly, and enter a few commands to deploy the environment using CloudFormation and to configure your application secret